Engines : Rover SD1 Six (PE166)

 The German manufacturers manifestly recognised and exploited this with their engines, which were invariably just below the 2.8-litre limit.
 The competing 3.5-litre V8 SD1 was left in the invidious position of attracting a disproportionately high tax burden in much of Europe while giving no more power than its smaller capacity rivals.

 A de-restricted 2.6-litre, with the cam timing and manifolding alterations necessary to provide 150-160bhp, would have provided an acceptable substitute with a far lower consumer tax burden, and could have been developed at minimal cost.

 For the most fiscally punitive territories, Italy and Greece being the prime examples, a short-stroke 2.0-litre six would have widened the cars’ market considerably.
 Again de-restriction would easily have lifted the power output to 2300 levels.
 Such an engine would have been an ideal candidate for turbocharging, curiously ignored by Italian legislators when setting their limits.

 With the benefit of hindsight, tailoring the six-cylinder engines to European tax categories would have made sound business sense and, at far less cost and risk, could have delivered many more sales than the SD1’s inglorious North American adventure.

 Missing the Diesel boat

 Another potential development route, also mentioned in Robson and Langworth’s book was a diesel version.
-The engine’s immensely strong bottom end looks to have been designed with this possibility in mind, and a high-efficiency high-performance turbo-diesel with would have fitted the Zeitgeist of the SD1’s era perfectly.
+The engine’s immensely strong bottom end looks to have been designed with this possibility in mind, and a high-efficiency, high-performance turbo-diesel would have fitted the Zeitgeist of the SD1’s era perfectly.